venantvr-pubsub/Python.Publisher.Subscriber/README.md

 ---

 <div align="center">
-Made with ❤️ by the PubSub WebSocket team
+Made with ❤️ by the Python Publisher Subscriber team
 </div>